 Visiting Assistant Professor

-The Department of Geological Sciences at Ohio University invites applications for a one-year Visiting Assistant Professor in petrology to begin August 16, 2017.
+The Department of Geological Sciences at Ohio University invites applications for a one-year Visiting Assistant Professor in petrology to begin August 16, 2018.
 Successful candidates will possess a Ph.D. in a related discipline by the start date and show demonstrated potential for excellence in teaching.
-We are seeking a broadly trained geoscientist with teaching and research interests in petrology and/or structural geology.
-Candidates will be able to teach introductory geology courses and core curricular courses in hard rock geology (Earth materials, igneous and metamorphic petrology / petrography) as well as be available to conduct field trips.
+We seek a broadly trained geoscientist with teaching and research interests in petrology and/or structural geology.
+Candidates will be able to teach introductory geology courses and core curricular courses in hard rock geology (Earth materials, igneous and metamorphic petrology / petrography, and potentially structural geology) as well as be available to conduct field trips.
 The teaching load will be 2-3 courses per semester and may include online courses.
-Special attention will be given to candidates willing to co-teach a summer 2018 field geology course.
+Special attention will be given to candidates willing to co-teach a summer 2019 field geology course.
 The successful candidate will be eligible to apply for a permanent tenure-track position when a search is conducted.

 Athens, home of Ohio University, provides a classic and vibrant residential learning environment for over 20,000 students, and is a family-friendly and culturally rich community located amidst scenic state parks and a national forest just 75 minutes southeast of Columbus, OH.
 Recently, Athens was rated the Best College Small Town by the readers of USA Today.
 For more information about Athens, Ohio please visit: http://www.ci.athens.oh.us/.